ricardoalcocer/acspushmod/README.md

 ## Installation
 You could simply grab the arrowdbpush.js file and drop it into your project folder, for Titanium Classic somewhere inside **/Resources**, and for Alloy inside the **/app/lib** folder.

 I'm also providing the module as an actual Module Package.
 To use this one, create (if you don't already have it) a modules folder in the same level as your tiapp.xml.
 Then copy the commonjs folder into the modules folder.

 After doing this, open your tiapp.xml file, look for the modules section and add the module:

-	<module platform="commonjs" version="1.0.0">com.alcoapps.arrowdbpushmod</module>
+	<module platform="commonjs">com.alcoapps.arrowdbpushmod</module>

-> NOTE: If you don't care about the module version you can simply leave out the version argument
+> NOTE: the version attribute is optional for example <module platform="foo" version="1.0.x">bar</module>

 ## Usage